Revelation of Jesus Christ

 The word 'image' is H6755 tselem {tseh'-lem} of Chaldaean origin meaning an idolatrous figure which corresponds to the Hebrew word H6754 also tselem meaning to shade; a phantom, that is, (figuratively) illusion, resemblance; hence a representative figure, especially an idol.

-Dura H1757 means circle, so if the obelisk is placed in the center of a circle then markers can be created to divide up the day light into half, quarters, eighths an so on making a giant working sky clock/calendar and also a tool for tracking the sun, moon, solstices, equinoxes.
-Just imagine the powerful advantage you would have over the minds of the layman if you could accurately predict the eclipses?
-One could claim the world was going to end on such and such a day with the sign being the sun going dark and unless the people did such and such the sun would not return.
-All kinds of crafty superstitous nonsense could be invented to bend the will of the people.
+Dura H1757 means circle, so if the obelisk is placed in the center of a circle then markers can be created to divide up the day light into half, quarters, eighths an so on making a giant sky clock/calendar and also a tool for tracking the stars and the sun, moon, solstices, equinoxes and eclipses.

 Clue: 3 (Location - a plain)